techwithnc/myproject/project-02/README.md

 - Secret

 ## Explain a little bit about of this project.
-In this sample project , there were two namespaces (staging and dev).
+In this simple project , there were two namespaces (staging and dev).
 Each deployment created 5 replicas pods using techwithnc/busybox:1.0 docker images.
 In staging namespace, used configmap and secret for passing it's values into containers as environment variables.
 In dev namespace,used configmap and secret for mounting it's values into containes as volumes.